mdeff/paper-cryoem-orientation-recovery/reviews.md

 At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in a simplified cryo-EM setting.
 We thus see the applicability of the method to a wider XXX and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution.

-A few hints on how this could be addressed?
+Put here a few hints on how this could be addressed?
-$ transfer learning: evaluate how learning distances from a set of proteins transfer to an unseen one, requires first collecting and processing a large dataset of proteins
+$ transfer learning: Collect and process a large dataset of proteins, then evaluate how learning distances from a set of proteins transfer to an unseen one
-$ a true / fair / complete evaluation would compare multiple pipelines (from projections to reconstructions) on real data.
+$ run a true / fair / complete evaluation by comparing multiple pipelines (from projections to reconstructions) on real data.

 *******
 Q@US: Suggest to modify the title?
 Exploration of a novel learning-based method to recover ...